tsgates/arch-wiki-markdown/wiki/TuxOnIce.md

 required for TuxOnIce.

-Configuration made in /etc/hibernate/hibernate.conf is still useful, but some options don't seem to be used by pm-utils.
+Configuration made in /etc/hibernate/hibernate.conf is still useful, but some options do not seem to be used by pm-utils.
 Compression, for example, will default to lzo unless more action is taken.
 Editing files under /etc/pm/sleep.d/ is a good way to make sure wanted settings are used.